usnistgov/ARIAC/docs/getting_started/installation.rst

 A test competitor has been created to demonstrate how to complete some of the basic functions (no challenges) of working with the ARIAC environment.
 The test competitor has been tested with ``kitting.yaml``, ``assembly.yaml``, ``combined.yaml``, ``kitting_assembly.yaml``, and ``kitting_combined.yaml``.
-There is no guarantee that the test competitor will work with other trials as the goal of the test competitor is to demonstrate how to work with the ARIAC environment.
+There is no guarantee that the test competitor will work with other trials as the goal of the test competitor is to demonstrate how to interface with the ARIAC environment.

 The test competitor is located in the ``test_competitor`` package.
 To run the test competitor, use the following commands: